Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Call

-    icingacli training hello kaputt
+    icingacli training hello broken
-    icingacli training hello kaputt --trace
+    icingacli training hello broken --trace

 ## Exit codes

-As we can see, the CLI catches all exceptions and outputs pleasant readable error messages along with a colored indication of the error.
+As we can see, the CLI catches all exceptions, and outputs nice and human readable error messages, along with a colored indication of the error.
 The exit code in this case is always 1:

     echo $?